Installing a Certificate on IIS Servers

 - CSR file content:

-The CSR file is uploaded by you or generated online by the system when you apply for the certificate and is provided to the CA, which can be ignored during installation.
+The CSR file is uploaded by you or generated online by the system when you apply for the certificate and is provided to the CA. It is irrelevant to the installation.

-- In the "Import Certificate" window that pops up, select the path where the certificate file is stored, enter the password, and click OK, as shown below:
+In the "Import Certificate" pop-up window, select the path where the certificate file is stored, enter the password, and click OK, as shown below:

 If you set a private key password when applying for the certificate, enter the private key password; otherwise, enter the password in the keystorePass.txt file in the IIS folder.
 For more information, see Private Key Guidelines.

-- In the "Site Bindings" window that pops up, click Add, as shown below:
+In the "Site Bindings" pop-up window, click Add, as shown below:

-- Once the addition is completed, you can see the newly added content in the "Site Bindings" window, as shown below:
+Once you made the addition, the new content will be available to view in the "Site Bindings" window, as shown below:

 Security Configuration for Automatic Redirect from HTTP to HTTPS (Optional)